google/WebFundamentals/src/content/en/updates/2017/06/play-request-was-interrupted.md

 Moreover since [Chrome 50], a `play()` call on an a `<video>` or `<audio>` element returns a [Promise], a function that returns a single result asynchronously.
-If playback succeeds, the Promise is fulfilled, and if playback fails, the Promise is rejected along with an error message explaining the failure.
+If playback succeeds, the Promise is fulfilled and the `playing` event is fired at the same time.
+If playback fails, the Promise is rejected along with an error message explaining the failure.

 Now here's what happening: